-- 1. Document participation for a minimum of 6 SAR missions that are ground SAR incidents for either missing persons or missing aircraft.
-Simulations may be counted toward re-certification requirements.

-- 2. Hold a current American National Red Cross Standard First Aid card or approved equivalent, or higher certification.

-- 3. Hold a current AHA CPR for Health Care Provider certification, or approved equivalent.
+- 3. Hold a current AHA CPR for Health Care Provider certification, or approved equivalent,

+- 3.4.
+The review cycle period shall begin the first January of the year following the initial certification.

-- 4. Document continuing competency across the entire range of ASRC training standards for FTL.
-Based on the member's documentation and any other means such as, but not limited to, testing, the GTO must validate and certify1 that the member has successfully demonstrated proficiency for each of the following training areas listed in the ASRC training standards under or "Knowledge and Performance Expectations" (FTL).
+- 4.5.
+The core focus of recertification is to ensure continued proficiency in each of the following training areas as listed herein under "Knowledge and Performance Expectations" (FTL) Document continuing competency across the entire range of ASRC training standards for FTL.
+Based on the member's documentation and any other means such as, but not limited to, testing, the GTO must validate and certify that the member has successfully demonstrated proficiency for each of the following training areas listed in the ASRC training standards under or "Knowledge and Performance Expectations" (FTL).
+Proficiency will be determined through either a recertification practical examination or continuing education credits.
+Please reference the ASRC Credentialing Policy Manual for additional detail.

 - a.
 SAR Operations

 - b.
 Search Tactics

 - c.
 Search Management

 - d.
 Rescue Operations

 - e.
 Equipment

 - f.
 Mission Performance

-- g.
-Ropes and Technical Hardware
+- -Ropes and Technical Hardware

-- 5. Each GTO has flexibility to determine how best to accomplish and measure compliance with the competency requirements.
-The time spent and method chosen will depend on many factors subject, complexity, skill level of students, experience of instructor, availability of resources, etc. Ultimately, the method to achieve the standards and the length of time devoted to training really does not matter.
+- 6. Each GTO has flexibility to determine how best to accomplish and measure compliance with the competency requirements.
+The time spent and method chosen will depend on many factors-subject, complexity, skill level of students, experience of instructor, availability of resources, etc. Ultimately, the method to achieve the standards and the length of time devoted to training really does not matter.

-- 6. The review cycle period shall begin the first January of the year following the initial certification.
+- 7-g.
+The review cycle period shall begin the first January of the year following the initial certification.